An0n-MMM/Openboi/README.md

 Player customization: Customize your player and ship (In development)

-Trading: Trade goods with other players or NPCs' to make a profit (Planned)
+Trading: Trade goods with other players or NPC's to make a profit (Planned)

 Singleplayer: No internet? no problem, play the game with NPC's istead of other players (In development)